Residential Landlord and Tenant (Ontario) Legal Guide

 Interpretation Guideline 7: Relief from Eviction: Refusing or Delaying an Eviction

 As well, tenants may allege in defence that the landlord has engaged in discrimination under the Human Rights Code.
-Such arguments can be located under discretionary relief from forfeiture principles, and even in some case under the mandatory refusal provisions if the discrimination can otherwise be located in the several grounds which trigger those rules.
+Such arguments can be located under discretionary relief from forfeiture principles, and even in some cases under the mandatory refusal provisions if the discrimination can otherwise be located in the several grounds which trigger those rules.

 Interpretation Guideline 17: Human Rights.